Contract Law-Related Logic Rule

 Jump to navigation Jump to search

-A Contract Law-Related Logic Rule is a legal-domain logic rule that establishes logical relationships between specific contractual conditions and their resulting contractual consequences.
+A Contract Law-Related Logic Rule is a legal-domain logic rule that establishes logical relationships between a contractual condition (in a contract rule antecedent) and their resulting contractual consequences.

 References